yochaigal/cairn/resources/monsters/cockatrice.md

 5 HP, 8 STR, 14 DEX, beak (d6)

 - Small creatures resembling chickens with reptilian features.
-- Notably agile and hard to pin down.
+- Notably agile and hard to pin down, their greatest enemy is the weasel.
-- **Critical Damage**: the victim loses d12 DEX, if reduced to 0 DEX, they are turned into stone.
+- **Critical Damage**: the victim is turned to stone until the Cockatrice is killed.